-Every 1--2 weeks we will have a written homework assigned.
-The written assignment is designed to help you better understand the core principles discussed in the lectures.
-The assignment could ask you to work out some math or discuss things in the assigned readings.
+We will have four written assignments.
+The written assignments are designed to help you better understand the core principles discussed in the lectures.
+The assignments could ask you to work out some math or discuss things in the assigned readings.

 - Programming Assignments: 24%

-We are expected to have 2 mini programming assignments, which mostly will ask you to implement some existing visual computing algorithms, but you don't have to be constrained by what you have learnt and how they are implemented today.
+We will have three relatively lightweight programming assignments, which mostly will ask you to implement some existing visual computing algorithms, but you don't have to be constrained by what you have learned and how they are implemented today.
 Use your imagination and be creative.
 Remember: the devil is in the detail!

 - Final Project: 40%